Ketamine vs. TMS: Is one better than the other? Is combined TMS and ketamine a safe therapy?

 Transcranial magnetic stimulation and ketamine infusion improve brain functioning.
 Psychotherapy helps the patient get the most out of their treatment.

 For people who live in Maryland, Virginia, and Washington D.C.
 Metro Area, our TMS and ketamine clinic is not far from where you are.
-You have access to the best possible brain health care when it comes to ketamine and TMS therapy.
+You have access to the best possible brain health care when it comes to ketamine for depression in Maryland and TMS therapy.

 Even if you live further away, you may still want to consider making the trip.
 We are dedicated to providing you with the best experience possible.
 Soon, you will be able to join the many people who have already benefited from combined TMS/ketamine treatments.